aw/picolisp-kv/README.md

   * The database snapshot on disk is the most complete and important data, and should be backed up regularly.
   * _fsync_ is not managed by the database, so the server admin must ensure AOF log writes are actually persisted to disk.
   * The AOF on-disk format is **always plaintext**, to allow easy debugging and repair of a corrupt entry.
-  * The AOF is opened for writing when the server is started, and closed only when the server is stopped (similar to web server log files).
-This lowers overhead of appending to the log, but requires care to avoid altering it while the server is running.
   * The `SAVE` and `BGSAVE` commands can still be sent even if persistence is disabled.
 This will dump the in-memory data to disk as if persistence was enabled.

 ## How persistence is implemented